 Here’s a preview video of the Akimbo.
 There’s already quite a stir in the tree climbing community about this innovative product.
 It is both SRT and DRT friendly, aesthetically pleasing, compact, adjustable for use on different width ropes, using no external locking pins and it doesn’t rely on using a friction cord.
 It uses two adjustable bollards, to assure better conformity with different size climbing lines.
 Unfortunately it’s still in the initial R&D/production phase and not expected to hit the shelves until maybe sometime in 2018.

-However, I’ve come to appreciate and deeply respect the overall benefits a friction cord has, in comparison to less rope-friendly mechanical ascending products that flatten and/or use teeth like cams to grip the climbing line.
-I’m also comforted knowing I now have access to two dependable multicending SRT devices in my gear bag.
+Over time, I’ve come to appreciate and deeply respect the overall benefits a friction cord has, in comparison to less rope-friendly mechanical ascending products that flatten and/or use teeth like cams to grip the climbing line.
+I’m also comforted knowing how I can totally rely on several dependable multicending SRT devices.

-In conclusion and based on the group’s feedback, I recommend the Hitch Hiker or the Rope Runner for daily production work, otherwise the Unicender or Rope Wrench may be a more user-friendly choice for beginners, depending on where and how often you plan to climb.
+In conclusion and based on the group’s feedback, I recommend the Rope Wrench, Hitch Hiker or the Rope Runner for daily production work, otherwise for rec climbing purposes, the Unicender or Rope Wrench, may be a more user-friendly choice for beginners, depending on where and how often you plan to climb.
 Seasoned and old-school climbers may prefer the Hitch Hiker, based on both cost and the indestructible nature of its design.

-Of course, this will hopefully all change when the Akimbo becomes available, so please stayed tuned.
+Of course, everything may all change when the Akimbo becomes available, so please stayed tuned.

 Cuttersclimbers.com has published a description, a video and photos.
 They say Rock Exotica’s Akimbo will be out later this spring.